-tion of cortical fields involved in sensory processing, such as primary visual (V1), somatosensory (S1), and auditory (A1) areas (Fig. 1; Table S1 for abbreviations) (4).
-These homologous fields share similar patterns of connectivity from both the thalamus and other cortical fields, a common architectonic appearance, and neurons within these fields have similar properties (5).
-These observed similarities allow us to infer the cortical organization of the common ancestor of all mammals (Fig. 1) and underscore the constraints imposed on the evolving nervous system.
+There is a general plan of neocortical organization that has been observed in all mammals investigated.
+This includes a constellation of cortical fields involved in sensory processing, such as primary visual (V1), somatosensory (S1), and auditory (A1) areas (Fig. 6.1) (Krubitzer, 2009).
+These homologous fields share similar patterns of connectivity from both the thalamus and other cortical fields, a common architectonic appearance, and neurons within these fields have similar properties (Krubitzer, 2007).
+These observed similarities allow us to infer the cortical organization of the common ancestor of all mammals (Fig. 6.1) and underscore the constraints imposed on the evolving nervous system.
 For example, the visual system in blind mole rats is used only for circadian functions, and not for visual discrimination.
-Yet, V1 is still present, as are geniculocortical connections (6, 7).
-However, V1 is greatly reduced in size, neurons in V1 respond to auditory stimulation, and subcortical connections of auditory pathways have been rerouted to the lateral geniculate (8-10).
+Yet, V1 is still present, as are geniculocortical connections (Cooper et al., 1993; Nemec et al., 2008).
+However, V1 is greatly reduced in size, neurons in V1 respond to auditory stimulation, and subcortical connections of auditory pathways have been rerouted to the lateral geniculate (Heil et al., 1991; Doron and Wollberg, 1994; Bronchti et al., 2002).
 Comparative studies also allow us to appreciate deviations from this organization that have occurred over evolution.